What do Drones Have to Do with Home Inspections?

 Inspecting the roof is essential

 When it comes to a home inspection, inspectors should always try to inspect the roof system; yet, sadly, most don’t.
 Although not required by the Standards of Practice, getting a good view of the roof, wherever possible through the use of ladders, binoculars, cameras, and drone air crafts is essential for a quality inspection.
-A roof can be dangerous to walk on if it has a steep slope, it’s wet, has ice, or snow on top of it etc. At that point, most home inspectors are unable to substantially report on the roof condition, so they won’t and they’ll leave it out of the report.
+A roof can be dangerous to walk on if it has a steep slope, it’s wet, has ice, or snow on top of it etc. At that point, most home inspectors are unable to substantially report on the roof condition.
 We get it, the inspector can’t control the weather, but they should not leave their client under the weather either.
 Realizing the roof was not inspected is not going to be pleasant for a client who has high expectations and has paid the price for such.
 In these cases, the smart home inspector would use a drone.
 Using a drone ensures the safety of the inspector without compromising the quality of the inspection for the client…simple win-win theory.

 Not everyone can fly a drone